-No doubt many high school grads are quite knowledgeable about the two topics, and many college grads are not.
+No doubt many high school grads are quite knowledgeable about the economy and politics, and many college grads are not.
 In fact, some high school grads conceivably are more knowledgeable than all of the college grads.

 But we are talking about which group has the bigger number of the knowledgeable.
-That is college grads by virtue of their higher education and their likely already greater job experience in politics and economics.
+That is college grads by virtue of their higher education and their likely already greater job experience in politics and the economy.

 What about the youth vs. the old?
 The same analysis applies as above: some young adults know far more than many of the old.
 But by virtue of the old’s greater free time and longer experience with politics and economics (and bigger viewership of the network evening news**), the number of the old who are knowledgeable is bigger than the number of the young who are.

 And minorities vs. whites?
 Again, the analysis applies.
 But whites’ greater number of college grads, office holders, and workers in politics and economics obviously means there are more whites (many more, given their much bigger population) who are knowledgeable about politics and economics.

 Finally, what about men vs. women, whose vote Obama won by 11 percentage points?
 Once again, the analysis holds: there are a lot of women who know a lot more about politics and economics than a lot of men; as a matter of fact, hordes of women may know more than any man in the country.